dpfens/loggingJS/README.md

 ### Handlers
 Handlers are configurable objects that process the message/event and the associated data according to the needs of the developer.
 Most of the time, I anticipate most of the handlers being `RESTHandler` instances for sending `POST` data to a given API endpoint.
 Handlers must implement a `handle` method which "handles" the collected data about the error/message.
 New handlers can be added created by developers to handle data in ways that are not already implemented by LoggingJS.

+## Schedulers
+Schedulers are configurable objects for handling `Logging.handler.EntryHandler` execution.
+These mainly used as a facade to more complicated patterns of executing code without blocking the main JS thread.
+Schedulers must implement a `push` method for pushing handlers and entries into the scheduler to be executed at a time allotted by the scheduler, and an `isSupported` static method to determine if the scheduler is supported by the end-user's browser at run-time.

 ## Common Tasks

 ### Specifying collectors